How Brain Dump Journaling Can Help Clear Your Mind

 The above techniques can be adjusted to suit many purposes.
 Some common types of brain dumps include the following:

-- Daily morning or night brain dumps: Starting or ending the day with a brain dump might be a to-do list for the day or a way to extract lingering thoughts from the day before sleep.
+- Daily morning or night brain dumps: You may do a brain dump first thing in the morning or in a few minutes at the end of the day.
+You might consider writing a to-do list for the day or a way to extract lingering thoughts from the day before sleep.

 - Post-lesson brain dumps: Numerous studies, including one from 2021, have confirmed that writing enhances memory recall and consolidation.
 This suggests that writing down newly acquired information helps the brain to encode it, making it easier to remember later.
 The scientific community calls this kind of learning-focused brain dump “retrieval practice.”
 For students, this can also be a beneficial study technique to review before a test.